mtlam/FrequencyOptimizer/README.md

-Original code by Michael T. Lam
-Modified by Ryan S. Lynch and T. Cohen

 FrequencyOptimizer
 =======

-A python package for the optimal frequencies analysis (M. T. Lam et al 2018) of pulsars
+A python package for the optimal frequencies analysis (Lam et al., 2018) of pulsars

 Requires:
-python 2.7
+* python 2.7
-numpy
+* numpy
-scipy
+* scipy
-matplotlib
+* matplotlib

 What's New?
 -----------
 * Script to estimate TOA uncertainties for a list of real pulsars (predict_toas.py)
-* Support for frequency-dependent Tsys, Gain, and fractional gain error
+* Support for frequency-dependent sky temperatures, receiver temperatures (`T_const` is now `T_rx`), gain, and fractional gain error
+* Default and user-defined receiver specification files
 * Speed-ups and bug fixes

 PulsarNoise